CHAPTER EIGHT

 The CREDENTIAL ASSEMBLY SERVICE (CAS), previously Law School Data Assembly Service (LSDAS). is available through the Law School Admissions Council (LSAC) as a means of centralizing and standardizing your undergraduate academic records to simplify the law school admission process.
 Additional information about CAS is available from the Washburn School of Law.

-• LSDAS LINKS
+• CAS LINKS

 • CALCULATING THE UNDERGRADUATE GRADE POINT AVERAGE